KygoSkyrus/skychat/NOTES.md

     - user himself?// cant have user texting himself,, as it would try to send a request to himself
   - all of them.. why? test one by one to check why not
   - dont let user search the person who are in the request list, and which has a deletedTill (this is why bcz if we dont do this than on search it will show that the request thing with accept and decline button even if the user has declined him earlier,, so better not show it)
+  - search bar uses debouncing and gets the matched docs from db, no snapshot is used

 - # Settings
  setting consists of the following actions